cslarsen/minijit/README.md

 Contains code for the posts

-  * Writine a basic x86-64 JIT compiler from scratch in stock Python https://csl.name/post/python-jit/
+  * Writing a basic x86-64 JIT compiler from scratch in stock Python https://csl.name/post/python-jit/

   * JIT compiling a tiny subset of Python to x86-64 from scratch — in Python